gootieno/ModuleRepo/Mod3-Workbook/Week7/Day2/06-css-colors-borders-and-shadows/README.md

 2. 10px above
 3. a color of `#800000`

-Finally, you have learned how to manipulate common CSS properties to add special features to your projects.
+You have learned how to manipulate common CSS properties to add special features to your projects.
+Run the tests one more time to make sure everything has the correct styling.

 ## What you've learned